 - Cllr Shayne Cook (Morgan Jones) – Social Care

-- Cllr Nigel George (Risca East) – Waste and public protection
+- Cllr Nigel George (Risca East) – Waste, Public Protection and Street Scene

 Corporate management is made up of unelected employees of the council and has responsibility for day-to-day management of services, such as making sure the bins are collected.
 Corporate directors work with cabinet members to come up with policy which is then agreed upon by the cabinet.